The Privacy, Data Protection and Cybersecurity Law Review: Indonesia

 At present, Indonesia does not have an overarching personal data protection law.
 The regulations on personal data protection are scattered within several sectoral laws and regulations.
 Many of the laws and regulations overlap, resulting in the absence of a comprehensive and integrated concept of personal data protection.
 However, the Indonesian government and parliament are currently discussing the PDP Bill, which is expected to be passed in the next two to three months.

-Primarily, the provisions on personal data protection are regulated by Law 11/2008; GR 71/2019; and Ministry of Communication and Information Technology Regulation No. 20 of 2016 on Personal Data Protection in Electronic Systems (MCI 20/2016) (collectively referred as the PDP Regulations).
+Primarily, the provisions on personal data protection are regulated by Law 11/2008; GR 71/2019; Ministry of Communication and Informatics Technology Regulation No. 20 of 2016 on Personal Data Protection in Electronic Systems (MCI 20/2016); and Ministry of Communications and Informatics Regulation No. 5 of 2020 on Electronic System Provider for Private as lastly amended by Ministry of Communications and Informatics Regulation No. 10 of 2021 (MCI 5/2020) (collectively referred as the PDP Regulations).
 The above laws and regulations cover the general provisions on personal data processing requirements of electronic systems.

 Other personal data and privacy obligations are distributed across several laws and sectoral regulations including, for example: